-One of the most nutrient-packed berries on earth.
+These little gems are some of the most nutrient-packed berries on earth.

-These berries are one of the ancient world's best-kept secrets.
+They're one of the ancient world's best-kept secrets.

 They contain high-levels of vitamins A, C, B1, B2, B6 and are one of the few known plant-based sources of B12.

-These super berries are also considered a good source of vitamin-P (bioflavonoid) and are rich in pectin.
+These super berries are also considered a good source of vitamin-P (bioflavonoid).

 They have antiviral, anti-carcinogenic, anti-inflammatory, antihistamine and antioxidant properties.

-And it has been noted in some studies that these berries may help in the control of blood sugar levels.
+Some studies note that these berries help in the control of blood sugar levels.

 The Acai-Berry may help fight cancer!